memgraph/documentation/pages/custom-query-modules/contributing.md

----
-id: contributing
-title: How to contribute to MAGE?
+# How to contribute to MAGE?
-sidebar_label: Contributing
----

 ## Contributing